BonnierNews/exp-correlator/README.md

 await attachCorrelationIdHandler(f);
 ```

-In the example above all the log messages produced by logThis can be grouped togheter by the correlation id without having
+In the example above all the log messages produced by logThis can be grouped together by the correlation id without having
 to pass the correlation id as an argument every time.

 ### Express middleware
-The Express middleware will set the correlation id from the `correlation-id` or `x-correlation-id` handler if avaiable.
+The Express middleware will set the correlation id from the `correlation-id` or `x-correlation-id` handler if available.
 Otherwise a
 new uuid v4 will be generated.

 ```js